Registering with Student Accessibility

 Step 1: Obtain Documentation

-For Learning Disabilities/ADHD/ADD
+For Learning Disabilities/ADHD/ADD/Autism:

-Please provide a copy of an assessment report completed by a Registered Psychologist confirming the diagnosed Learning Disability.
-When possible, the assessment report should be completed within the last seven years or at the age of 18 or older.
-If you have been diagnosed with ADHD/ADD, you may provide an assessment report or get the CSA Disability Verification Form completed by your appropriate licensed heath care professional.
-If you do not have a recent assessment or have never been assessed before, please contactStudent Accessibility for information on how to be assessed.
-The cost of obtaining any required documentation is covered by the student, unless otherwise authorized by the University of Regina.
+If you have a diagnosed Learning Disability, please provide a copy of an assessment report completed by a Registered Psychologist.
+Whenever possible, the assessment report should be completed within the last 7 years or at the age of 18 or older.
+If you do not have a recent assessment or have never been assessed before, please contact Student Accessibility for more information.
+If you have been diagnosed with ADHD/ADD, you may provide an assessment report or have your health professional complete the Disability Verification Form.
+The cost of obtaining documentation is covered by the student.

-For Other Disabilities/Illnesses/Injuries (Permanent or Temporary)
+For Other Disabilities/Illnesses/Injuries (Permanent or Temporary):

 If you are a student who requires accommodations based on religion, family status, or gender identity, please contact Student Accessibility at accessibility@uregina.ca to discuss the next steps.